zedseven/Alien-Defense/README.md

 The only things I didn't make, as far as I can recall, were the font and the barbed wire mesh.

 There's lots I would change about it now, but I think it's important to keep it archived as it was when I finished it.
-I pretty much just uploaded it here to have a permanent archive of it, but if you for some reason make modification or change, I'd love to see it!
+I pretty much just uploaded it here to have a permanent archive of it, but if you for some reason make a modification or change, I'd love to see it!

 ## Some Pictures